Are you interested in a career in pharmaceuticals? Read on to learn about the best pharmacy schools in the US.

 In addition to the PharmD program, the University of Michigan - Ann Arbor offers multiple programs within the Pharmaceutical field.
 They are as follows:

-Those that are looking for a great value in their pharmaceutical education coupled with a small-school feel will enjoy the University of Michigan-Ann Arbor.
+Those who are looking for great value in their pharmaceutical education coupled with a small-school feel will enjoy the University of Michigan-Ann Arbor.

 Location: Twin Cities or Duluth, Minnesota